-- 19. The city of Antofagasta is (a) the capital of the Antofagasta Region (Region II) and the Antofagasta province, and (b) the seat of the Antofagasta commune.
-The city has about 390 thousand people and is the country's sixth largest city.
+- 19. The city of Antofagasta is (a) the capital of the Antofagasta Region11 (Region II) and the Antofagasta province, and (b) the seat of the Antofagasta commune12.
+The city has about 390 360 thousand people and is the country's sixth largest city13.
 It is located in the coastal plain of the Atacama Desert, annual rainfall is about 1.7 mm / year.
 The economy is centred in copper mining.
 Antofagasta has the country's highest per capita income, about USD 23,000 per year.
-The poverty level is low (ca., 5%) and houses have almost full access to potable water, sanitation and electricity. - 20.
+The poverty level is low (ca., 5%) and houses have almost full access to potable water, sanitation and electricity14. - 20.
 The Atacama Desert ecoregion occupies a continuous strip for nearly 1,600 km along the narrow coast of the northern third of Chile from near Arica (18°24' S) southward to near La Serena (29°55' S) (Dillon and A. E. Hoffmann-J 1997).
 This desert is a sparsely populated virtually rainless plateau, running east from the Pacific Ocean to the Andes Mountains.
 The average width is less than 100 km.
 The xeric conditions extend up to1,500 masl on the drier slopes (Börgel 1973).
 The faulted coastal mountains (mostly 500-1000 m high) are composed of Cretaceous sediments (limestone and sandstone) over more ancient masses of crystalline rocks (Lustig 1970). - 21.
 The Atacama Desert is considered to be one of the driest coastal deserts in the world.
 Vegetation must contend with an annual rainfall of 0.6 mm in Arica and 2.1 mm in Iquique.
 The Atacama becomes slightly less arid as it moves southward.
-The average monthly temperatures
+The average monthly temperatures in Iquique range from 14.5 oC in September to 21 oC in March (Dillon and A. E. Hoffmann-J 1997). - 22.
+Topography and substrate combine to influence the patterns of moisture availability and areas of suitable habitat.
+Where isolated mountains or steep coastal slopes intercept the clouds, a fog zone develops with a stratus layer concentrated against the hillsides.
+The moisture allows the development of fog-zone plant communities termed "lomas" (small hills) near the coast and in lower portions of numerous gorges ("Quebradas") between sea level and 1,100 m.
+These plant formations also have been called the fertile belt, fog oases or meadows on the desert.
+Plant communities of the lomas consist of mixtures of annual and short-lived perennial and woody scrub vegetation. - 23.
+Antofagasta has developed bordering the seafront along a narrow strip (Figure 5).
+The inland limit is a set of coastal hills (part of the Chilean Coast range) that are cutted by 17 gorges (called "Quebradas") which drain into the city.

-&lt;sup>11 The Antofagasta Region contain three provinces (i.e., Antofagasta, El Loa and Tocopilla) and nine communes.
+11 The Antofagasta Region contain three provinces (i.e., Antofagasta, El Loa and Tocopilla) and nine communes.

-&lt;sup>12 In the present document, the term "Antofagasta" will be used to refer to the city of Antofagasta, unless otherwise indicated.
+12 In the present document, the term "Antofagasta" will be used to refer to the city of Antofagasta, unless otherwise indicated.

-&lt;sup>13 Antofagasta is Chile's most urbanized region.
+13 Antofagasta is Chile's most urbanized region.
 In 1960 the region had 94.8% of urban population, this figure increased to 97.7 in 2002 (INE, 2008).

-&lt;sup>14 In 2010, the urban population of Antofagasta region had 100% cover of potable water and 99.7% cover of sewage system.
+14 In 2010, the urban population of Antofagasta region had 100% cover of potable water and 99.7% cover of sewage system.
 In 2013, 7.1% of houses of the Antofagasta commune had a deficit in sanitation (MDS, 2014a).